Today’s Topic: Why Jumps Get Inconsistent in Figure Skating

 3. Break it Down

 I actually like to have people write out bullet points.
-Basically teach me a double axel.
-Write out, skate backwards on your right foot.
-Glide backwards, step forward onto your left foot, kick through, air position, landing, blah, blah, blah.
-You write out all the little steps, and then go back through and look at it and go, okay, where is the weakest link?
+Basically, teach me a double axel.
+Write out the following: Skate backwards on your right foot.
+Glide backwards, step forward onto your left foot, kick through, air position, landing, etc. You write out all the little steps, and then go back through and look at it to find the weakest link.

-What’s the point where my confidence is not high?
-Is my head in the wrong place?
-Is it my rotation?
-What is it that’s missing here?
-Then you might need your coach to get some input on this, what’s the place where it looks like I’m losing confidence?
+What’s the point where your confidence is not high?
+Is your head in the wrong place?
+Is it your rotation?
+What is it that’s missing?
+Then you might need your coach to get some input on this – what’s the place where it looks like you’re losing confidence?
 Where can your coach tell if you’re going to go for it or not?
-If you’re going to land it or not.
+If you’re going to land it or not?

-Add confidence to it.
-Then start seeing it in your mind.
-You see yourself doing every detail of this skill perfectly, feeling confident, feeling free, feeling like Wednesday in your mind.
-Boom, hitting them, landing them, solid, smiling, coach is happy.
-Everybody’s happy.
-People are cheering.
-Or nobody’s watching, or whatever works best for you.
-But you just keep landing them in your mind.
-Breathing, getting into that confident place that you really need to be in, over and over in your mind, which will remind you that you’ve actually done them over and over, and it will get your brain to go, oh yeah, we don’t have to think so much.
+Just keep landing them in your mind.
+Keep breathing and get into that confident place that you really need to be in, over and over in your mind, which will remind you that you’ve actually done them over and over, and it will get your brain to remember you don’t have to think that much.

-I look at it like studying.
-You’re basically thinking so much about this skill, that when it comes time to actually do it, you’re like, I don’t have to think about all the pieces, I just can go.
-I’ve crammed, over and over, I’ve thought about every single thing.
 I do this with swimmers.
-We’ve thought about every single stroke for every single lap, so when you get in the pool, you do not have to think about it.
-You just get in and swim.
+We’ve thought about every single stroke for every single lap, so when they get in the pool, they don’t even have to think about it.
+They just get in and swim.

 5. Let Go of That Need to be Perfect

 Hopefully that helps some of our figure skating friends out there.
-If you guys have questions, you can always reach out to me at email@example.com.
-If you want to join us in the community and have access to me for questions like this, all the time through our Facebook group, our private Facebook group, or through the online forms, you can join us at performhappy.com and we also have unending live trainings and courses on everything from anxiety to building confidence, mental toughness, boot camp, everything you’ll need to get from where you are to where you want to be.
-All right guys, I’ll see you again next week.
-Thanks for joining me.
+If you have questions, you can always reach out to me at email@example.com.
+If you want to join us in the community and have access to me for questions like this, all the time through our our private Facebook group, or through the online forums, you can join us at performhappy.com.